 The popularity of smart mobile devices in the personal life of an employee or a manager has strong evidence in the context of purchasing, shopping, banking, education and communication.

 Mobile technologies also play an important role in breaking boundaries in employee communication and productivity that includes mobile online meetings, online training, video learning and others.

 The rise of wearables in many organisations is slowly being felt today and is now one of the biggest trends in today’s digital market.
-The wearable market is is exploding in popularity, as the number of connected wearable devices worldwide is expected to grow to over 1.1 billion in 2022, while the telecom technology changes from 4G to 5G.
+The wearable market is is exploding in popularity, and worldwide end-user spending on wearable devices has totaled $81.5 billion as of 2021, while the telecom technology changes from 4G to 5G.
 No doubt IoT will start to make its way into the office.

 Experts also believe that many business organisations in the future will deploy more wearable devices on the work floor.
 The present adoption of wearables in businesses is evident in employee safety monitoring, access control, health and wellness.
 A number of tech experts have predicted that smart watches will be the largest category of wearables in the future workplace followed by smart glasses and then fitness trackers.